SkylineCommunications/dataminer-docs-connectors/connector/doc/Slack_Messaging.md

 When commands are sent into a Slack channel, these will be picked up by the element running this connector.
 When the element detects a known command, it will execute the Automation script linked to that command.

 > [!TIP]
-> Read the [Slack Messaging use case](https://community.dataminer.services/use-case/slack-messaging/) to learn how this integration can unify your team’s communication between DataMiner and Slack.
+> To find out more about how this connector can be used to unify your team's communication between DataMiner and Slack, check out the [Slack Messaging use case](https://community.dataminer.services/use-case/slack-messaging/) on DataMiner Dojo.

 ## About